 2. Shop Around for Financing

 Don’t settle for the first loan offer you receive.
-Shop around and compare loan offers from different lenders, including banks, credit unions, and online lenders.
+Shop around and compare loan offers from different lenders, including banks, credit unions, like https://www.sccu.com/, and other online lenders.
 Look for the loan with the lowest interest rate and the most favorable terms.

 Getting pre-approved for a car loan can be a great way to set your budget and know exactly how much you can afford to spend on a used car.
 Here’s how the process typically works: